woodruffw/yossarian-bot/README.md

 similar in your package manager)

 `yossarian-bot` also requires API keys for several services.
-Make sure that they are exported to the environment as follows:
+Make sure that they are exported to the environment (or set in the configuration) as follows:

 * Wolfram|Alpha - `WOLFRAM_ALPHA_APPID_KEY`
 * Weather Underground - `WUNDERGROUND_API_KEY`